dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-polars.rst

      - Behavior
    * - `DataFrame`
      -
-     - read/write DataFrame.
-Raise error if it's not found in storage.
+     - read/write a `DataFrame`
    * - `LazyFrame`
      -
-     - read LazyFrame.
-Raise error if it's not found in storage.
+     - read a `LazyFrame`
    * - `Optional[DataFrame]`
      -
-     - read/write DataFrame.
-Skip if it's not found in storage or the output is `None`.
+     - read/write a `DataFrame`.
+Do nothing if no data is found in storage or the output is `None`
    * - `Optional[LazyFrame]`
      -
-     - read LazyFrame.
-Skip if it's not found in storage.
+     - read a `LazyFrame`.
+Do nothing if no data is found in storage
    * - `Dict[str, DataFrame]`
      - `DataFrameWithPartitions`
-     - read multiple DataFrames as `Dict[str, DataFrame]`.
+     - read multiple `DataFrame`s as `Dict[str, DataFrame]`.
 Raises an error for missing partitions, unless `"allow_missing_partitions"` input metadata is set to `True`
    * - `Dict[str, LazyFrame]`
      - `LazyFramePartitions`
-     - read multiple LazyFrames as `Dict[str, LazyFrame]`.
+     - read multiple `LazyFrame`s as `Dict[str, LazyFrame]`.
 Raises an error for missing partitions, unless `"allow_missing_partitions"` input metadata is set to `True`
    * - `Tuple[DataFrame, StorageMetadata]`
      - `DataFrameWithMetadata`
-     - read/write DataFrame and metadata.
-Raise error if it's not found in storage.
+     - read/write a `DataFrame` and a metadata dict (if supported by the IOManager)
    * - `Tuple[LazyFrame, StorageMetadata]`
      - `LazyFrameWithMetadata`
-     - read LazyFrame and metadata.
-Raise error if it's not found in storage.
+     - read a `LazyFrame` and a metadata dict (if supported by the IOManager)
    * - `Optional[DataFrameWithMetadata]`
      -
-     - read/write DataFrame and metadata.
-Skip if it's not found in storage or the output is `None`.
+     - read/write a `DataFrame` and metadata dict (if supported by the IOManager).
+Do nothing if no data is found in storage or the output is `None`
    * - `Optional[LazyFrameWithMetadata]`
      -
-     - read LazyFrame and metadata.
-Skip if it's not found in storage.
+     - read `LazyFrame` and a metadata dict.
+Do nothing if no data is found in storage or the output is `None`
    * - `Dict[str, DataFrameWithMetadata]`
      - `DataFramePartitionsWithMetadata`
-     - read multiple DataFrames and metadata as `Dict[str, Tuple[DataFrame, StorageMetadata]]`.
+     - read multiple `DataFrame`s and metadata dicts as `Dict[str, Tuple[DataFrame, StorageMetadata]]`.
 Raises an error for missing partitions,  unless `"allow_missing_partitions"` input metadata is set to `True`
    * - `Dict[str, LazyFrameWithMetadata]`
      - `LazyFramePartitionsWithMetadata`
-     - read multiple LazyFrames and metadata as `Dict[str, Tuple[LazyFrame, StorageMetadata]]`.
+     - read multiple `LazyFrame`s and metadata dicts as `Dict[str, Tuple[LazyFrame, StorageMetadata]]`.
 Raises an error for missing partitions,  unless `"allow_missing_partitions"` input metadata is set to `True`

 Generic builtins (like `tuple[...]` instead of `Tuple[...]`) are supported for Python >= 3.9.